The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Experiment

 As we mentioned in \cref{sec:Hierarchical Representation}, there is a continuum from fine-grained attributes to abstract attributes, corresponding to the points from the peripheral to the center of the ball.
 We define the hyperbolic radius $r_\mathbb{D}$\footnote{The radius of the Poincaré disk in our experiment is about $6.2126$} as the hyperbolic distance of the given latent code to the center of the Poincaré disk.
 To study the influence of the radius of embeddings in hyperbolic space, we run several experiments with different choices of $r_\mathbb{D}$.

-\textbf{Hyperbolic Perturbation and Interpolation.} As mentioned in \cref{Image Generation}, we here demonstrate the results of perturbation and interpolation.
+\textbf{Hyperbolic Perturbation and Interpolation.} As mentioned in \cref{Image Generation}, we demonstrate the results of perturbation and interpolation.
 In addition to the choice of perturbation, we can set the intensity of the perturbation by controlling both the step distance and radius as shown in \cref{fig:perturbation}.
 The results show that level of semantic attributes is highly related to $r_\mathbb{D}$.
 With the radius becoming smaller, the attributes become more abstract.
 We further visualize this property of hyperbolic space by moving the latent codes of the given image from the edge of the Poincaré disk to the center.
 As \cref{fig:interpolation_center} shows, the images change from very fine-grained to very abstract (the average of all images).
 The results in \cref{fig:interpolation} show that we can achieve smooth interpolation in hyperbolic space without any distortion.
-More visualization of interpolation and comparison with Euclidean latent space can be found in Appendix E.

-\textbf{Ablation Study on Downstream Task.} We conduct data augmentation via HAE for image classification on Animal Faces~\cite{Parkhi15}.
-We randomly select 30, 35 and 35 images for each category as train, val and test, respectively.
-Following~\cite{Gu21}, a ResNet-18 backbone is initialized from the seen categories, then the model is fine-tuned on the unseen categories referred to as the \textit{baseline}.
-60 images are generated for each unseen category as data augmentation.

-The result is presented in \cref{tab-label-1} (Check Appendix C for more results).
-The diversity and quality of generated images are largely controlled by the hyperbolic radii $r_\mathbb{D}$.
-As the radius becomes smaller, HAE generates images of higher diversity but categories (referring to high-level attributes) also gradually change to others.
-The data augmentation improves the performance of the classifier when the hyperbolic radius $r_\mathbb{D}$ is larger than 4. $r_\mathbb{D}=5$ achieves the best performance on the classification experiment mainly because it achieves the best trade-off between the quality and diversity.
-However, the performance drops when the radius is smaller than 4.
-This is because the semantic attributes change too much and thus mislead the classifier.
+The results demonstrate that with HAE, we can freely control the editing geodesically and hierarchically.